When an A isn’t an A: Why EPCs are failing commercial real estate.

 At the same time, energy performance has gradually moved closer to the financial core of the industry.
 Regulation is tightening, banks are embedding climate and transition risk into credit decisions, and investors are demanding credible net-zero pathways.
 EPCs are no longer a side parameter – they can materially affect value, liquidity, and access to capital.

 In this article, we look at how the Danish EPC, in its current form, has become a structural bottleneck for commercial real estate, and why the gap between what the market now requires and what the system delivers is becoming impossible to ignore.
-What the solution is, well, we’re not quite sure, but a change has got to come.
+What the solution is, well, we're working on something, but one thing's for sure – a change has got to come.

 Why EPCs matter more than ever